adamsa09/LocationIpGrabber/README.md

 ### [Enable less secured apps for your Google account](https://myaccount.google.com/lesssecureapps?pli=1&rapt=AEjHL4M_yzUBbTlqrssoE3FTb1-fJ91s9LkQtfU3gfzS7_kk7m--nFj-KFozf-ptYPMZE5kl4HS0WwThaDpZLsbg1l0VuV6cBQ)
 ### Then, run `generate.py`.
 #
-### Now, you would probably want to convert the `generated.py` to a `.exe` so that people wont see your personal email and password, and code the rest of `generated.py` to be an app that anybody would click.
-(Rock paper scissors game, todolist....) possibilities are obviously endless.
+### Now, you might want to disguise the app.
+In generator.py, at the end of the long string that generates the file, add whatever code you want.
+### Next, run generator.py
-### Finally, run generated.py
+### Convert the generated.py file to an executable.